Skip to main content

 Conclusion

-This article has journeyed through the specifics of migrating from Mocha to Vitest using Codemod.com's platform, and here are the key takeaways:
+This article walked through migrating from Mocha to Vitest using automated codemods.
+Key takeaways:

-3. OSS: With Codemod.com's open-source platform we can automate crucial yet tedious tasks for ourselves, colleagues, and the community.
+• Open source: With Codemod's platform, you can automate crucial yet tedious tasks for yourself, your colleagues, and the community.

 Start migrating in seconds